TrungTNguyenn/Hospital-Project-I/README.md

 **Staff-Staff (Supervisor-Subordinate) Recursive Relationship (1:M):**

 The Staff entity may have a recursive relationship involving supervisors and subordinates, representing hierarchical structures within the staff members of the clinic.
 In this recursive relationship, each staff member (e.g., a supervisor) can be associated with one or more other staff members (e.g., subordinates).
-This relationship enables tracking supervisory relationships within the clinic's staff hierarchy, ensuring clear delineation of reporting structures and responsibilities.
+This relationship enables tracking supervisory relationships within the clinic's staff hierarchy, ensuring a clear delineation of reporting structures and responsibilities.

 <img width="770" alt="datamodel1" src="https://github.com/TrungTNguyenn/Hospital-Project-I/assets/140082975/6ce8cc92-e897-46ae-9024-4edfa990f1e7">